 Silent employees, followed by heavy sighs.
 Bored learners that are far from engaged…this does not sound like anything desired by those people wanting to get new knowledge in the hands of learners.
 The need to keep your teams interested and engaging in content in a variety of ways is a constant struggle.
 The use of a blended model strategy can assist in helping them not feel the ‘here we go again’ struggle of too much same ole, same ole.

-This free-mobile blended learning solution combines the best of intuitive learning with technology.
-The platform relies on a variety of technical features to keep users engaged.
+This free blended learning solution combines the best of mobile learning with technology.
+This edtech tool relies on a variety of technical features to keep users engaged.
 There is training to help users in charge of leading the blended learning feel comfortable.
 Active brains are proven to go with active learning and that is just what EdApp offers.
-This blended learning software can be used with other existing learning systems, so you do not have to start from scratch.
+This blended learning software can be used with other existing learning tools, so you do not have to start from scratch.
 A variety of blended learning strategies are included within the overall design.
 EdApp has worked hard to curate premade courses from industry experts; with a simple drag and drop, users find their accounts stacked with ready-to-deliver training.
-Existing courses are available on a wide variety of topics ranging from cybersecurity to sustainable eating and can be used in their original format or edited for customization.
+Existing courses with intuitive instructional design are available on a wide variety of topics ranging from cybersecurity to sustainable eating and can be used in their original format or edited for customization.

-Focused on helping the blind and visually impaired, many instructional designers may consider ATutor.
-There is a built in web service that evaluates accessibility of authored content in conjunction with the American Society for Training and Development (ASTD).
+Focused on helping in the learning experience of the blind and visually impaired, many instructional designers may consider ATutor.
+There is a built-in web service that evaluates the accessibility of authored content in conjunction with the American Society for Training and Development (ASTD).
 The platform is noted to allow authors to create courses directly on the platform and using external files; nonetheless, the old-fashioned user interface can be complicated to operate.

 5. El Design

-This custom LMS for small business has a group of instructional and creative designers that seeks to create world-class programs that engages learners and produces desired outcomes.
+This custom blended learning solution has a group of instructional and creative designers that seeks to create world-class programs that engage learners and produce desired outcomes.
 While extremely well designed, Inno-Versity has some technical aspects that are a bit complex and not as user-friendly as some learners may require.

 7. Electa Live